web-fragments/web-fragments/docs/src/pages/documentation/broadcasting-state.md

 layout: "~/layouts/MarkdownLayout.astro"
 ---

-_Last updated_: December 8, 2024
+_Last updated_: March 13, 2025

 Because Web Fragments are encapsulated in a `custom element` `shadowRoot`, they are part of the same [Document Object Model](https://developer.mozilla.org/en-US/docs/Glossary/DOM) and can leverage [Web Platform APIs](https://developer.mozilla.org/en-US/docs/Web/API).
-This makes Web Fragments future-proof and agnostic, and reduces maintenance efforts.
+This makes Web Fragments lightweight and encourages use of Web platform APIs rather than custom library APIs.

 > Our team is currently working with standards bodies to push parts of the Web Fragments to the Web Platform as standards.